mwittrien/BetterDiscordAddons/PluginsV2/README.md

+These Plugins are meant only for BDv2, not BD nor BandagedBD.
+If you got either of those two go to [Plugins](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/).

 ## Plugins
  - [Better Friend Count](https://github.com/mwittrien/BetterDiscordAddons/tree/master/PluginsV2/BetterFriendCount) - Shows the amount of total and online friends and blocked users in the friends tab.
  - [Better NSFW Tag](https://github.com/mwittrien/BetterDiscordAddons/tree/master/PluginsV2/BetterNsfwTag) - Adds a more noticeable tag to NSFW channels.